Uncharted Africa Riding Safari

 Uncharted Africa riding safari is closed for the month of October.

-To start planning your vacation to Uncharted Africa Riding Safari
+To start planning your holiday to Uncharted Africa Riding Safari

 Experience some of Africa's most diverse and unique environments on horseback.
 From the barren Magadikgadi salt pans to the sprawling woodlands of the Kalahari plains, Uncharted Africa Riding Safari is a truly unforgettable way to explore Botswana.